dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/12-dbvertgrideh-component/09-multiple-choice-and-work-with-the-clipboard.md

 `EditActions`

-<dd>defines the actions a user can perform with a selected area (Copy, Cut, Delete, Paste, SelectAll).</dd>
+<sh>defines the actions a user can perform with a selected area (Copy, Cut, Delete, Paste, SelectAll).</sh>

 `AllowedSelections`
-<dd>determines the types of permitted allocation that can be performed in a grid user (vgstRowsEh, vgstRectangleEh, vgstAllEh).</dd>
+<sh>determines the types of permitted allocation that can be performed in a grid user (vgstRowsEh, vgstRectangleEh, vgstAllEh).</sh>

 `Selection`
-<dd>It contains properties containing information about the selected area. </dd>
+<sh>It contains properties containing information about the selected area. </sh>
 <br>

 The property is of type `TVertDBGridEh.Selection`